$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Result and Discussion

 The diagram of poles shows that a very narrow molecular state from the $\Xi_c\bar{D}$ interaction with spin parity $1/2^-$, which is very close to the corresponding threshold.
 The mass and width of the state are about $4336.5$~MeV and $0.8$~MeV, respectively.
 The strong coupling between the $\Lambda_c \bar{D}_s$ and the $\Xi_c\bar{D}$ channels provides the dominant contribution of its width.
 In the $J/\psi\Lambda $ invariant mass spectrum, the angle of interference between them has reached about $34.2^\circ$.
-Since the state produced from the $\Xi_c\bar{D}$ interaction is close to the threshold of the phase space, the original narrow peak becomes a relatively wide peak.
-Such a result implies that the width $P^{\Lambda}_{\psi s}(4338)$ determined experimentally need more analysis.
+Since the pole is very close to the real axis, a very narrow peak can be produced from the square of the amplitudes $|{\cal M}^{J^P}_{ J/\psi\Lambda, \lambda'\lambda}({\rm p}',{\rm p})|^2$ in Eq.~(\ref{Ims}).
+However, the pole produced from the $\Xi_c\bar{D}$ interaction is close to the threshold of the phase space.
+The original narrow peak is suppressed into a relatively wide peak by the factor $\lambda'(\tilde{W},W,m_{3})$.
+Such a result implies that the width of $P^{\Lambda}_{\psi s}(4338)$ determined experimentally need more analysis.
 An obvious enhancement can be produced from the contribution of molecular state $\Xi_c\bar{D}(1/2^-)$.
-However, the peak from the molecular state seems obvious wider than the experimental structure.
-Such results suggest that the structure $P^{\Lambda}_{\psi s}(4338)$ may be not only from a $\Xi_c\bar{D}(1/2^-)$ molecular state.
+Obviously, the structure $P^{\Lambda}_{\psi s}(4338)$ is in line with the molecular state of $\Xi_c\bar{D}(1/2^-)$.
+The peak from the molecular state seems obvious wider than the experimental structure.
+In Ref.~\cite{Nakamura:2022jpd} , more contributions, such as threshold cusp effects, are included.
+The line shape in the no-pole model suggests the $\Xi_c \bar{D}$ threshold cusp plays important role in the $P^\Lambda_{\psi s}(4338)$ peak structure.
+The inclusion of those contributions may be helpful to better understand the sharp peak structure. it seems that more elaborate structures like $\Xi_c^+ D^-$ and $\Xi_c^0 \bar{D}^0$ channels under the uncoupled isospin representation is also helpful to obtain n sharp peak as discussed in Ref.~\cite{Meng:2022wgl}.
+Besides, if the strong coupling between $\Lambda_c \bar{D}_s$ and $\Xi_c\bar{D}$ channels is weakened, the broad bump can also become a narrow peak.
+However, in the current work, there is only one adjustable parameter $\Lambda$, it is impossible to weaken the coupling of certain two channels but keep strengths of other interactions unchanged.